Georgia mother stands up against school's mask mandate: 'There's no end in sight'

 PARENTS ACCUSE CALIFORNIA DISTRICT OF OVERUSE OF COVID TESTS IN SCHOOL REOPENING FIGHT

-She also argued that hat it's been more than a year since the pandemic began, vaccines are available and every adult in Georgia is eligible.
+She also argued that it's been more than a year since the pandemic began, vaccines are available and every adult in Georgia is eligible.

 "I think month after month I have been waiting for this mask requirement to end or at the very least ease up, and there's just no end in sight and nobody's even having the discussion about when this is going to stop," Taylor said.